 - Replace vapor canister if cracked or damaged. - Replace vapor canister if fuel is leaking from bottom and check operation of the total system. - Replace filter at the bottom of the canister if dirty, plugged or damaged.
-(2.5L & 2.8L)
+(2.5L, 2.8L & 4.3L (ST) only).